bogdandorca/guardian/README.md

 ### lint

-Set watcher to lint the JS files.
+Lint for the client and server JS files.

-### scripts-concatenate
+### concat

-Set watchers to concatenate Client JS files.
+Concatenates JS Files.

-### styles-development
+### sass

-Set watchers to compile and auto-prefix Sass.
+Compiles Sass files and autoprefixes them